KxSystems/docs/docs/ref/identity.md

 ---
-title: Identity, Null – Reference – kdb+ and q documentation
+title: Identity, Null | Reference | kdb+ and q documentation
 description: Identity is a q operator that returns its argument unchanged.
 Null is a generic null value.
 author: Stephen Taylor
-keywords: identity, kdb+, null, q
 ---
 # Identity, Null